apanoush/ada-METAL-website/report.md

   <img src="RatingsBatman.png" alt="Pikachu Ratings" width="500" />
 </div>

 Thanks god we're saved, it was just a False alarm.
 Steven's Spielberg "Schindler's List" completely changed the weighted rating with his rating of 9 and 1.4 million votes.
 When we remove that movie the weighted rating for "Black-and-White" movies in the Post-Cold War goes down to 7.5: a value slightly above average, but not shocking.
 Thanks Batman, we were about to draw wrong conclusions

 Okay now that we found this outlier, let's go back to the most produced genres Today: Drama, Action/Adventure and Comedy.
 How did the popularity evolve for these movies ?
 The AFI's top 100 list has so many dramas that came out before the 90s, does that mean that Drama's nowadays are bad ?
 And What about Comedy and Action movies.
 If there are so many of those, they are probably popular right ?

-{% include RatingsThemesPeriodsPairNew.html %}
+{% include RatingsThemesVsPeriodNew.html %}

 Indeed The drama movies seem to be very reliable.
 Always above average, especially compared to Comedies that are probably dragging down the average.
-Action movies on the other side seems to be just good enough, but with a deline sonce the second world war.
-If we take a closer look at the AFI's top 100 movies list, Citizen Kane, and Casablanca should appear for the second world war in the category drama, and comparing it to a period where Comedy's are below average we might find out the secret of Drama Movies to stay so high in rating
+Action movies on the other side seems to be just good enough, but with a decline since the second world war.
+If we take a closer look at the AFI's top 100 movies list, Citizen Kane, and Casablanca should appear for the second world war in the category Drama, and comparing it to a period where Comedy's are below average we might find out the secret of Drama Movies to stay so high in rating.

-{% include RatingsThemesVsPeriodNew.html %}
+{% include RatingsThemesPeriodsPairNew.html %}

 <table>
   <tr>
     <td>
 For this final task we'll be helped by James Stewart, playing his detective role in Vertigo (9th in AFI's top 100 list !).
 He tells us to some insights about cult movies: They age very well !
 And the more people watch them, the more peope like them.
 It's simple, no massively rated movie has a bad rating in AFI's list.
 Indeed look at these different disributions, nothing comparable !
 The difference on the lower right part of the curve, where we have so many comedies performing well below Dramas with similar number of votes.
 Even though the Comedy theme has 2 movies outperforming the Classics Citizen Kane, and Casablanca, the big amount of Comedies with bad ratings lower the average.
 So why do comedies perform so bad ?
 James starts telling us the answer, but as he speaks, our sight starts spinning and a strong nauseau hits us.
 The answer was probably too hard to swallow, and gave us vertigo.
     </td>
     <td>
       <img src="RatingsVertigo.png" alt="Image" width="2000" />